nikasakandelidze/translator-cli/README.md

 # Current Features
 - Translate words from english to georgian snap fast
-- Auto correct misspelled words and find correct translations.
-Like: if you issue command `translated grotasque` app will display message Spelling of "grotasque" is not correct.
-Autocorrecting it to "groteqsue"
+- Auto correct misspelled words and find correct translations:
+	-  if you issue command `translate grotasque` app will display message: " Spelling of 'grotasque' is not correct.
+Autocorrecting it to 'groteqsue'.

 # Usage
 Currently the most useful way i found myself using thi cli is by using it for "One shot translation".